.277 Fury: US Army award and designation as 6.8 common cartridge

-Operational testing of the M7 rifle, XM250 automatic rifle, XM157 fire-control optic-platform unit, and the 6.8×51mm ammunition squad-weaponry is expected to begin in 2024.
-However, this does not guarantee actual, widespread future issue.
+Operational testing of the M7 rifle, XM250 automatic rifle, XM157 fire-control optic-platform unit, and the 6.8×51mm ammunition squad-weaponry was expected to begin in 2024.
+However, this did not guarantee an actual, widespread following issue.
 The military designation for this round is 6.8 common cartridge.
 The XM1186 is the general-purpose 6.8 mm round, with other versions including reduced-range rounds so that weapons chambered in 6.8 mm can fire on existing ranges designed for the 5.56 mm, marking rounds for force-on-force shooting, and blank and tracer rounds.

 US Army solicitation

-As of March 2022, the United States Army has a solicitation ongoing for an M240 machine gun 6.8×51mm conversion kit for the 7.62×51mm NATO-chambered M240B and M240L general-purpose machine guns.
+As of March 2022, the United States Army has an ongoing solicitation for an M240 machine gun 6.8×51mm conversion kit for the 7.62×51mm NATO-chambered M240B and M240L general-purpose machine guns.